Machine Guards Protect The Worker From Which Of The Following

 Who's responsible for the guard being there?
 The employer, by law.
 But the worker's responsible for not defeating it.
 Both sides own a piece.

 At the end of the day, machine guards protect the worker from which of the following is a question with a long answer and a short one — the short one is "the things that hurt," and the long one is every specific way a machine can reach out and end a Tuesday.
-But keep the guard on.
+Keep the guard on.
 That's the whole blog post, really.
-Practical, not theoretical.
+And that's really what it comes down to.

 Latest Posts